HackYourAssignment/databases-Cohort53/Week3/LESSONPLAN.md

 #### ACID properties

-Transactions in relational databases (like MySQL) follow the following properties.
+Transactions in relational databases (like PostgreSQL) follow the following properties.

 1. Atomicity : Execute all commands in the transaction or execute zero commands in the transaction (all or none).